JoshuaAshley/EasyBank/README.md

 - **Payment Information**: Users can Enter the Payment Amount, Choose Currency and Choose a Currency Provider (Swift).
 - **Account Information**: Users can Enter Their Bank Account Information which includes their Account Holder Name, Bank, Account Number and Swift Code then make their Payment.

+### Part 3 Features

+- **Employee**: Employees can login and look at all the pending payments and approve or declined them.

 ## Installation

 To install EasyA, follow these simple steps: